 Well, the devil is in the details.
 That's why we need to make sure we have a clear purpose to our writing, whether it's an article or report, a slide presentation or webinar, or a pod/broadcast.
 Knowing what you want your audience to think and/or do is key.
 And if you can't define it, you can bet they can't either.

 So before you even start writing, be sure you can identify your purpose.
-Sometimes, I use this little chart (from our Content-Purpose-Audience Strategy©) to help me organize my thoughts:
+Sometimes, I use this little chart (from our People-Information-Goals Strategy©) to help me organize my thoughts:

 With the thoughts and actions you want from your audience quantified, you can make sure you mention it somewhere in your piece (the beginning and/or end are always effective).
 Being specific about the purpose enables you to "go macro" and then bring the big idea back down to earth where we can start working on it.